-If your organization handles credit cards, you are no doubt familiar with Payment Card Industry Data Security Standard (PCI DSS) compliance.
-PCI DSS is a set of requirements and procedures that have been established in order to strengthen security of cardholder transactions and data in order to reduce fraud.
+If your organization handles credit cards, you are no doubt familiar with the Payment Card Industry Data Security Standard (PCI DSS) compliance.
+PCI DSS is a set of requirements and procedures that have been established in order to strengthen the security of cardholder transactions and data in order to reduce fraud.
 PCI DSS controls have been implemented for many years but as hackers have advanced their efforts, new requirements continue to emerge with updates to existing controls and reporting.

 Here are some of the ways that Preempt can help organizations with meeting a wide variety of the requirements established by PCI DSS 3.2.

 Preempt allows organizations to proactively enforce policies based on identity, behavior and risk.
 The ability to build highly flexible policies, while also determining real-world enforcement makes Preempt uniquely capable of meeting a wide variety of requirements.
 Below are some of the highlights, download our full technical note here for more detail.

 Build and Maintain a Secure Network and System